bluestacks/senior-backend-developer-assignment/README.md

 5. Follow the best practices of engineering and design patterns.

-6. If you are using any existing rbac system as reference (like jenkins, google cloud IAM etc), you can mention that.
+6. If you are using any existing RBAC system as reference (like jenkins, google cloud IAM etc), you can mention that.

 ## sample command line interaction: